-QROPS in France and 14 other jurisdictions were given a rude awakening on Monday morning when they discovered that they had been removed from the official QROPS list by HMRC.
+QROPS providers in France along with 14 other jurisdictions were given a rude awakening on Monday morning when they discovered that they had been removed from the official QROPS list by HMRC.
 The revised list published on 1 July had 432 schemes less in number.
 Rumours abound in the industry that this was some form of cull by HMRC in the wake of recent legislation passed in April 2012.

 There has been speculation that the particular schemes removed from the registrar are those that were added post April 2012, adding suspicion that perhaps they may not be compliant.
 HMRC moved quickly to scotch such rumours by informing concerned providers that there had been a ‘technical glitch’, as a result of a manual error in collating the data.
 HMRC publishes the QROPS list every 14 days.
 A copy can be found on the HMRC web site http://www.hmrc.gov.uk/pensionschemes/qrops.pdf